Sundaybrian/prisma-nestjs-crud-generator/readme.md

 - you can then step in and add any business logic

+- simply copy the gen.ts file to the root of your project. future implementation will be a cli

+## dependencies
+- class-validator, @nestjs/swagger, ts-morph, ts-node

 ## run for one or more models
 - make clean && ts-node index.ts ModelName1 ModelName2